 # 2 – Layman’s Definition of Free Cash Flow to Firm (FCFF)

-In order to appreciate the layman’s definition of Free Cash Flows or FCFF, we must do a a quick comparison of Case Study 1 and Case Study 2 (discussed above)
+In order to appreciate the layman’s definition of Free Cash Flow to the firm or FCFF, we must make a quick comparison of Case Study 1 and Case Study 2 (discussed above)

 |Item||Case Study 1||Case Study 2|